edithturn/elementary-readme/README.md

    * [Video](#video)
    * [table of content](#table-of-content)

-For long files, you can autogenerate the table of contents TOC, see more [Generate TOC 'Table Of Content'](https://github.com/ekalinin/github-markdown-toc)
+:books: For long files, you can autogenerate the table of contents TOC, see more [Generate TOC 'Table Of Content'](https://github.com/ekalinin/github-markdown-toc)

 ## Badgets